 My name is David Harrison.
 In gaming circles I go by the nickname ‘trog’.
-I work for a company that I co-founded in 2001 called Mammoth Media, working on a variety of digital products and services (including AusGamers, one of Australia’s favourite gaming destinations).
+I co-founded a company in 2001 called Mammoth Media, working on a variety of digital products and services (including AusGamers, one of Australia’s favourite gaming destinations).

 I’ve spent a big chunk of time since working with web and gaming technologies.
 My particular areas of interest include content distribution, web development, online games infrastructure and community integration and management.
 More recently I’ve gotten involved in the tech startup space and am enjoying it immensely.

 Detailed History: (for those that like the long version)

 I was born in Brisbane in 1977.

 The first six years of my life were pretty uneventful, and aren’t really worth detailing here.
 However, after that time, I moved with my family to live in San Francisco for a while, which was pretty awesome – ever since then I’ve been a big fan of that city and take every opportunity to go back.